Pelotas: Ethnicities

 The first immigrants to the region were the Portuguese, coming mostly from the Azores, something which profoundly influenced the culture of the city, especially in its architecture and cuisine.

 Another important immigration was that of the Germans (the majority from Pomerania — see Pomeranians), even though they preferred to settle in rural areas, unlike the Portuguese, who settled in the city itself.
-Also worthy to mention are other ethnicities that settled in Pelotas, such as Africans (descendants of slaves, mainly from Angola), Italians, Poles, French, Jews, Lebanese Arabs, etc. The number of descendants from indigenous peoples, despite being unknown, is probably very small.
+Also worthy to mention are other ethnicities that settled in Pelotas, such as Africans (descendants of slaves, mainly from Angola), Italians, Poles, French, Jews, Lebanese Arabs, etc. The number of pure indigenous people is unknown, but probably very small (being greater the number of people with some indigenous ancestry).

 Before the arrival of the first European settlers, the area of the southern part of Rio Grande do Sul, including the municipality of Pelotas, was occupied by Amerindian groups.
 According to archaeological evidence discovered there, the groups were: Minuane, Charrua and Guaraní.

-In a 2005 study there were 280,897 whites, 34,172 blacks, 25,395 of mixed ethnicities, 998 native Brazilians, 498 Asians, and 998 of unknown ethnicity.
+In the 2022 census there were 247,257 Whites, 38,691 Blacks, 39,107 Pardos (mixed origins), 363 native Brazilians and 264 Asians.

 Religion

-In regards to religion, the majority of inhabitants (about 50%) are Roman Catholic, followed by Protestant religions (especially among the people of German origin), such as Evangelical Lutheran and Anglican sects.
+In regards to religion, the majority of inhabitants (about 34%) are Roman Catholic, followed by Protestant religions (especially among the people of German origin), such as Evangelical Lutheran and Anglican sects (among Foursquarians, Baptists, Adventists, Presbyterians and Neopentecostal churches).
 In recent times there has also been a growing number of Jehovah's Witnesses and Latter-day Saints.
-Other noteworthy religions include Spiritism and Afro-Brazilian ritualism (such as Umbanda and Candomblé).
+Other noteworthy religions include Spiritism and Afro-Brazilian ritualism (such as Umbanda, Quimbanda and Candomblé).

+The IBGE released, in 2025, statistical data of the 2022 census, concerning about religions in the Brazilian municipalities.
+In Pelotas, the results were 33.62% of Roman Catholics, 22.73% of Evangelical Christians (of several subgroups), 7.95% of Spiritists, 7% of Afro-Brazilian religions (like Umbanda, Quimbanda and Candomblé), 0.01% of Indigenous religions, 4.52% of other religions, 23.78% of irreligious, 0.32% unknown and 0.06% not declared.